Language

 Honorable mentions

-Of course, while we named the best resorts above, we can’t ignore many other incredible French resorts.
+Of course, while we named the best resorts above, we can’t ignore many other incredible French ski resorts.
 So, if the ten above aren’t doing it for you, check these out, which all have something unique.

 We think that Serre Chevalier, Meribel, Courchevel, Megève, Montgenèvre, Les Orres, Cauterets, Isola 2000, and Valmeinier all deserve some love.
 They’re 100% worth exploring if you want to go somewhere a little different from the ‘big 10’ we listed here!